Longest Increasing Subsequence — O(n²) Batch Timeout

-- LIS finds the length of the longest strictly increasing subsequence in O(n^2) DP or O(n log n) binary search.
+- LIS finds the longest strictly increasing subsequence (not contiguous) in an array

 Imagine you're collecting stamps and you want the longest run where each new stamp has a higher number than the last — but you can skip stamps that break the chain.
 You don't have to take every stamp; you just want the longest streak you CAN build by picking and choosing.
 That's the Longest Increasing Subsequence: find the biggest set of items from a list, in order, where each one is strictly bigger than the one before it.